josdejong/jsoneditor/docs/api.md

      - Can return an object `{startFrom: number, options: string[]}`.
 Here `startFrom` determines the start character from where the existing text will be replaced. `startFrom` is `0` by default, replacing the whole text.
      - Can return a `Promise` resolving one of the return types above to support asynchronously retrieving a list with options.

+- `{boolean} treePath`

+  Adds a tree path control to the menu - this control visualize the current position on the tree structure as well as allows breadcrumbs navigation.
+False by default.
+Only applicable when `mode` is 'tree', 'form' or 'view'.

 ### Methods